Spencer Phips

-Life
+Early life

-Spencer Bennett was born on June 6, 1685 in Rowley, Massachusetts Bay Colony.
+Spencer Bennett was born on June 6, 1685, in Rowley, Massachusetts Bay Colony.

 His father, David Bennett, was a local physician, and his mother Rebecca's sister Mary was married to Sir William Phips, who became the first governor of the Province of Massachusetts Bay in 1692.
 Bennett was adopted by the childless Phips, and formally took his name in 1716.
 He graduated from Harvard College in 1703 (listed at the top of the class because of the prominence of his family).
 In 1706 he purchased a large tract of land encompassing much of eastern Cambridge, where he settled.
 He married Elizabeth Hutchinson in 1707, with whom he had eleven children; five, one son and four daughters, survived him.

 In 1713 he was appointed a justice of the peace for Middlesex County, and was also made colonel of a cavalry regiment in the colonial militia.
 He entered politics in 1721, winning election to the provincial assembly.
 He was, however, appointed to the governor's council that year, and thus did not take the assembly seat.
 He served in the council until 1724.
 From 1714 until 1755, Phips was recorded as owning five slaves: Tobe, Cuffy, Rose, Zillah and James.

 Lieutenant Governor of Massachusetts

-Following the death of Lieutenant Governor William Tailer in March 1731/2, Phips was appointed to the post, in which served under Governors Jonathan Belcher and William Shirley until his death.
+Following the death of Lieutenant Governor William Tailer in March 1731–1732, Phips was appointed to the post, in which he served under Governors Jonathan Belcher and William Shirley until his death.
 The reasons for his appointment are unknown: he did not appear to have the support of Belcher, who sought the appointment of others to the post.

 Twice during his term he was acting governor for an extended period while Shirley was absent.
 The first time was in 1749 when Shirley took several years' leave to participate in boundary negotiations with France, returning in 1753.
 Later, in 1756, he took over again when Shirley returned to England to defend himself against charges of treason and incompetence.

 During Shirley's extended absence beginning in 1749, Phips was seen as a somewhat weak executive.
 Shirley, not expecting his absence to be as long as it was, instructed Phips to avoid filling vacancies for offices that the governor made appointments for, and that any appointments he made should expire upon Shirley's return.
-The provincial assembly generally dominated affairs, led by fiscally conservative leaders such as House Speaker Thomas Hutchinson who were opposed to the inflationary issuance of paper money.
+The provincial assembly generally dominated affairs, led by fiscally conservative leaders such as House Speaker Thomas Hutchinson, who were opposed to the inflationary issuance of paper money.
 Phips implemented currency reforms advocated by Hutchinson to finally settle the province's longstanding problems with inflationary paper currencies.
 In 1751 he signed legislation authorizing the exchange of the province's unbacked paper currency for silver-based currency, and vetoed an attempt to issue paper currency.